Resume design secrets to stand out from the crowd

-When you’re sending a resume to a potential employer, you need to put yourself in their position.
+Whether you’re looking for full-time work or searching for freelance jobs, you need to put yourself in the position of your potential employer.
 Imagine you had no idea about yourself.
 Imagine you dropped all of your preconceptions about your personality and you had to reflect your character via your resume’s design.

 How would you approach this task?
 How would you design your resume?
 What graphic elements would you use to emphasize your strongest features?

 In this article, we’ve compiled a broad set of essential elements that you need to consider including in your creative resume design.
 Let’s dive right in, shall we?